Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 DEFDBL S: S=-1: PRINT DSKI$(0, S)
 ```

-None of this apply to MSX-DOS 1 mode, in this mode only integer (16 bit) sector numbers are accepted.
+None of this applies to MSX-DOS 1 mode, in this mode only integer (16 bit) sector numbers are accepted.

+#### 3.6.3.
+The CALL FORMAT command

+CALL FORMAT is the standard Disk BASIC command to format a floppy disk: it lists all the available floppy disk drives and, once a drive is selected, presents a numbered list of the available format choices (for example "single side / double side").

+New in Nextor 3, this command also works for drives mapped to floppy disk devices handled by Nextor drivers (see _[2.5.
+Support for floppy disks](#25-support-for-floppy-disks)_); in that case the available format choices are supplied by the driver.
+Note that the `FORMAT` command of COMMAND2.COM still works only for drives controlled by MSX-DOS drivers.

+If you are a developer, see the `_FORMAT` function call in the _[Nextor 3.0 Programmers Reference](Nextor%203.0%20Programmers%20Reference.md#27-_format-67h)_ document for more details.

-#### 3.6.3 The CALL NEXTOR command
+#### 3.6.4.
+The CALL NEXTOR command

 This command will simply display a list of the new CALL commands that Nextor provides for the BASIC environment.

-#### 3.6.4 The CALL CHDRV command
+#### 3.6.5.
+The CALL CHDRV command

 This command changes the current drive and it exists already in MSX-DOS 2 Disk BASIC.
 However Nextor expands it in two ways: